OhMesch/Amadeus/README.md

 Visit `https://discordapp.com/developers/applications/` for instructions on how to create the bot

 Then, with the client_id go to `https://discordapp.com/oauth2/authorize?client_id=BOT_ID_HERE&scope=bot&permissions=0` to invite the bot to your server.
 (0 is no permissions)

+## Running the bot
+To pass in a data directory use the `-d` flag.
+Example:
+`python discordMain.py -d C:/storage/amadeus_data`
+The last directory does not have to exist.
+The program will create it for you.

+For the server to turn back on on filesystem refresh run: `hupper -m discordMain.py -d C:/storage/amadeus_data`